telehash/telehash.github.io/v3/channels/connect.md

 ## Automatic Bridging

-When the incoming connect request has a `BODY` that is a validated handshake, the current network path it was received on should also be added as a network path to hashname of the handshake, since the [router](../routing.md) provides automatic bridging for encrypted channel packets.
+When the incoming connect request has a `BODY` that is a validated handshake, the current network path it was received on should also be added as a network path to the hashname of the handshake, since the [router](../routing.md) provides automatic bridging for encrypted channel packets.